 Here is one instance where we would rejoice to see the book tossed at the guilty.
 The maximum the law imposes is not too much for these ruffians, most of whom have already cooled their heels behind bars.
 Tragedy is, however, that their punishment will not undo the frightful damage they did the cemetery which is now estimated to be upwards of $20,000.

 That the burned of rehabilitation or replacement should fall upon the families of the deceased and the Rodef Shalom Congregation of Homestead is harsh indeed.
 That is why we appeal again, as we did in this department last week, to people of good heart to help in any way they can to lighten the load.
-The Congregation and rabbi Jack Segal will be deeply thankful for all contributions.
+The Congregation and its Rabbi Jack Segal will be deeply thankful for all contributions.

 — June 15, 1956, The Jewish Criterion, p.
 11